cert-manager/website/content/en/docs/usage/gateway-api.md

           group: core # ✅ Required. "core" is the only valid value.
 ```

-The above Gateway will have one Certificate created, named `example-com-tls`
+cert-manager has skipped over the first three listener blocks and has created a
-after the only valid listener block:
+single Certificate named `example-com-tls` for the last listener block:

 ```yaml
 apiVersion: cert-manager.io/v1